 Did you know that you can "travel green" and save money at the same time?
-As you are planning your trip to Grand Canyon National Park, you might want to use some of the following tips to reduce your carbon travel costs, saving money, too!
+As you are planning your trip to Grand Canyon National Park, the following tips will help you reduce your carbon related travel costs.

 Before You Leave

 - Plan your route to minimize carbon emissions, for example travel by train and public transport where possible.